 Farmworker Justice is working with national, state, and local partners, including the Protecting Immigrant Families campaign, to share information about the public charge rule.
-Farmworker Justice is also one of the plaintiffs in a lawsuit, filed by a coalition of organizations on August 16, 2019, that seeks to invalidate this harsh, anti-immigrant regulation.

-If you have any questions or for more information, contact Alexis Guild, Senior Health Policy Analyst, at aguild@farmworkerjustice.org.
+Farmworker Justice was also one of the organizational plaintiffs in the California lawsuit, filed in the Northern District of California.
+If you have any questions or for more information, contact Alexis Guild, Director of Health Policy and Programs, at aguild@farmworkerjustice.org.